Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Introduction

-In this paper, we explore the power and limitations of a natural class of fault-tolerant logical operators in topological stabiliser codes that is more general than locality-preserving logical operators.
+In this paper, we explore the possibilities and limitations of a natural class of fault-tolerant logical operators in topological stabiliser codes that is more general than locality-preserving logical operators.
 Specifically, we allow for operators that may be implemented by braiding topological defects.
-Such operators have been extensively studied in two dimensional codes and a wide range of schemes have been proposed using holes \cite{Raussendorf1,Raussendorf2,BombinHole,Fowler1,Fowler2,Fowler3,Hastings,Brell,Brown} and twist defects \cite{Brown,Bombin,Bombin2,Kesselring,Cong,Yoder,BarkeshliGenon1,BarkeshliGenon2,BarkeshliTheory1,BarkeshliTheory2}.
+Such operators have been extensively studied in two dimensional codes, with a large range of schemes proposed using holes \cite{Raussendorf1,Raussendorf2,BombinHole,Fowler1,Fowler2,Fowler3,Hastings,Brell,Brown} and twist defects \cite{Brown,Bombin,Bombin2,Kesselring,Scruby,Cong,Yoder,BarkeshliGenon1,BarkeshliGenon2,BarkeshliTheory1,BarkeshliTheory2}.
 It is known that there exist codes for which this set of logical operators implementable by braiding defects is larger than that of locality-preserving logical operators admitted by the code \cite{Brown,Bombin}.
-One may thus hope that braiding defects might allow the limitations on the power of locality-preserving logical operators to be overcome.
+One may thus hope that braiding defects might allow the limitations of locality-preserving logical operators to be overcome.
 In particular, defects allow abelian models to exhibit non-abelian braiding statistics.
-Since there are known examples of non-abelian braiding models that allow for universal fault-tolerant quantum computing \cite{Freedman,Kitaev}, we may wonder if there exist topological stabiliser codes with defects that similarly allow for universality.
-This possibility seems all the more promising since there are known cases of topological models that do not admit a universal set of logical operators fault-tolerantly, but which do allow for universality when genons, a type of twist defect, are introduced and braided \cite{BarkeshliGenon1}.
+Because there are known examples of non-abelian braiding models that allow for universal fault-tolerant quantum computing \cite{Freedman,Kitaev}, we may wonder if there exist topological stabiliser codes with defects that similarly allow for universality.
+This possibility seems all the more promising since there are known cases of topological models that do not admit a universal set of logical operators fault-tolerantly, but that do allow for universality when genons (a type of twist defect) are introduced and braided \cite{BarkeshliGenon1}.